ibm-cloud-docs/solution-tutorials/vpc-bm-vmware-pgwip.hidden.md

 {: #vpc-bm-vmware-pgwip-outbound}
 {: step}

-VPC subnets are private by default.
+{{site.data.keyword.vpc_short}} subnets are private by default.
 If your VMware Virtual Machines on the VM subnet ('$SUBNET_VM1') need outbound internet access, a Public Gateway is needed.
 A Public Gateway enables a subnet and all its attached virtual or {{site.data.keyword.bm_is_short}} instances to connect to the internet.
 After a subnet is attached to the Public Gateway, all instances in that subnet can connect to the internet.
 Public Gateways use Many-to-1 SNAT.

-1. As you already provisioned a Public Gateway ('$PUBLIC_GW') in the previous step for this VPC Zone, you only need to attach that to the VM subnet ('$SUBNET_VM1').
+1. As you already provisioned a Public Gateway ('$PUBLIC_GW') in the previous step for this {{site.data.keyword.vpc_short}} Zone, you only need to attach that to the VM subnet ('$SUBNET_VM1').

    ```sh
    ibmcloud is subnetu $VMWARE_SUBNET_VM1 --public-gateway-id $VMWARE_PUBLIC_GW
    ```
    {: codeblock}

-2. After you have attached your newly created subnet to public gateway, you shold be able access Internet from the VM, e.g.:
+2. After you have attached your newly created subnet to public gateway, you should be able access Internet from the VM, e.g.:

    ```sh
    ping 1.1.1.1